rwtourdot/linker/README.md

 ./setup.py [develop|install]
 ```

-Make an empty output directory if not present
+Make an empty output directory if not present:
 ```
 mkdir ./output
 ```